 While we recommend that you use an image of yourself as your profile picture, you can also use an avatar that represents you or your brand.
 This image will be displayed when you comment on other channels and may be the first thing that potential followers associate with you.

 Note that your Twitch profile picture size will appear differently on other sites or if people share your stream with one another.
-While it needs to be the correct size on Twitch, make sure it is of a high quality image or graphic.
+While it needs to be the correct size on Twitch, make sure it is of a high-quality image or graphic.

 Twitch Profile Banner

-Though it isn’t as important as it used to be, your banner can still be a useful tool for graphic continuity as banners are often used across platforms.
+Though it isn’t as important as it used to be, your channel banner can still be a useful tool for graphic continuity as banners are often used across platforms.
 Design something that can easily be resized without losing important content.

 People love seeing unique stream alerts when they follow, subscribe, or donate.
-While you might only start off with one or two personalize alerts, you can continue to add as many as you like to add variety to your channel.
+While you might only start off with one or two personalized alerts, you can continue to add as many as you like to add variety to your channel.
 Save your best alerts for subscriptions or donations.

 Twitch panels can set the tone for your profile and are a great way to establish your branding.
 You can use them either as headings for written text or as links to your social media, affiliates, or personal website.

 Transition screens help your viewers know what is going on with your channel when you aren’t sitting in front of the camera.
 Use your offline screen to advertise your social media and let people who pass by know when you plan to stream next.
-For more tips on designing offline screens, read our post, How to Make an Offline Banner for Twitch.

 A BRB screen will let people who just joined your channel know you will be right back.
 Starting screens allow your followers to join your stream before your content officially starts, allowing them to see the whole broadcast.